How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 Host recurring recruiting events

 Run monthly or quarterly events like lunch-and-learns, workshops, or market updates that agents find genuinely useful.
-Use a simple online registration form to collect basic details like name, email, phone number, current brokerage, and role.
-You can sync this data directly to your CRM so every signup is tracked.
+Use a simple online registration form to collect details such as:

+Sync this data directly to your CRM so every signup is tracked.
 Check people in at the door with a QR code, tablet, or printed list so you know exactly who attended.
-Follow up within a day or two with a personal call or text that references something they asked or shared, reinforcing the relationship while the event is still fresh.
+Follow up within one to two days with a personal call or text that references something they asked or shared.
+That follow-up reinforces the relationship while the event is still fresh.

 Expert website design services